DWI Lawyer in Normandy, MO

 • Fines of no more than $1,000

-• You must install and maintain, at your own expense, an ignition interlock device (which prevents someone from starting a vehicle if their BAC is over a certain limit)
+• You must install and maintain, at your own expense, a breath alcohol ignition interlock device (BAIID).
+This prevents someone from starting a vehicle if their BAC is over a certain limit.

-• Continuous, verifiable alcohol consumption monitoring (either by regular breath tests or a wearable device)
+• Continuous, trackable alcohol monitoring (either by regular breath tests or a wearable device)

 • Mandatory participation in a drug/alcohol treatment program

-• Required purchase of a high-risk auto insurance plan, also known as an SR-22
+• Required purchase of a high-risk auto insurance plan (SR-22)

-If you have recently been arrested and accused of driving while intoxicated in Normandy, MO, you are probably cognizant that time is of the essence when dealing with your case.
-The quicker you can get a skilled Normandy DWI lawyer to look over documents, obtain evidence, and craft your case, the better the odds are that the consequences resulting from your Normandy DWI arrest will be greatly reduced, if not eliminated.
+If you have recently been arrested and charged with driving while intoxicated in Normandy, MO, you are probably well aware that time is of the essence when dealing with your case.
+The sooner you can get a skilled Normandy, MO DWI lawyer to examine documents, amass evidence, and build your case, the higher the likelihood that the repercussions of your DWI arrest in Normandy will be substantially reduced, if not eliminated.

-Combs Law Group has helped a large number of Normandy-area residents from all backgrounds fight DWI charges.
-Our firm combines first-rate legal expertise and combative litigation with a commitment to personal attention and communication that is unmatched among Normandy DWI law firms.
-Our DWI lawyers promise that no matter the time, regardless of the situation, and no matter where you are, they will be able to answer your call and talk about your case or any other legal concern.
-This is part of our commitment to total client satisfaction, which our former clients can attest to as well.
+Combs Waterkotte has helped hundreds of Normandy, MO-area residents from all walks of life take on DWI charges.
+Our firm combines top-notch legal expertise and assertive advocacy with a dedication to personal service and communication that is unmatched among DWI law firms near Normandy, MO and throughout Missouri.
+Our DWI lawyers assure you that, regardless of the time, location, or circumstance, they will promptly answer your call to discuss your case or any other legal concerns.
+This commitment is an integral part of our pledge to achieve complete client satisfaction, as affirmed by our satisfied clients.

-After you have been pulled over and arrested for DWI in the Normandy, MO area, call (314) 900-HELP first to schedule a free initial case review and get the skilled Normandy DWI lawyers at Combs Law Group to work for you.
+After you have been pulled over and arrested for DWI in the Normandy, MO area, prioritize calling (314) 900-HELP for a free initial consultation.
+Trust the experienced Normandy, MO DWI attorneys at Combs Waterkotte to diligently handle your case.